matrixneo99/docs/v2/web.md

 - **FritzCaller**
   - Enables the Fritz!Box Call monitor, and displays incoming calls

+?> The CallMonitor function on the Fritz!Box must be activated (e.g. by entering #96*5* on a telephone connected to the Fritz!Box).
-?> You can also add your Fritz!Box phone book, by export it and [convert the xml to json](http://www.utilities-online.info/xmltojson/).
+You can also add your Fritz!Box phone book, by export it and [convert the xml to json](http://www.utilities-online.info/xmltojson/).
 Save it as "fritzbox.json" in the config folder.
 AWTRIX will show the caller names after restart.

 - **webServerPort**
   - Port the Websever listens to